We are building southern Nicaragua's first animal shelter! Here you find all the information about this project and how you can get involved!

 (Step 4: Educational Facility and Retreat

 In the long run we would like to establish an educational facility with retreat where locals as well as internationals can learn about animals, sustainable living and overall wellbeing.
 The profits of the retreat will sustain the animal shelter.
-This plan is not included in the cost estimate and will come from our own savings.)
+This plan is not included in the cost estimate and will come fully from our own savings.)

 We started our fundraiser at Givebutter.
 Go ahead and donate!